 THERE'S TOO MUCH ON THE LINE TO STAND STILL

-Now is the time for government, industry, and labour to come to the table and develop solutions that reduce the risk of future disruptions and keep Canada’s grain moving to global markets.
+With consultations now open, this is the moment for government, industry, and labour to come to develop solutions that reduce the risk of future disruptions and keep Canada’s grain moving to global markets.

 Tell your Member of Parliament: Canada needs a plan to keep our grain supply chain moving.